agraul/uyuni-rfc/accepted/0000-uyuni-microos-management.md

 # Summary
 [summary]: #summary

-Improve the management of openSUSE MicroOS and similar systems (e.g. openSUSE Leap Micro and SUSE Linux Micro) in Uyuni.
+Improve the management of [openSUSE MicroOS](https://microos.opensuse.org) and similar systems (e.g. openSUSE Leap Micro and SUSE

-# Overview

-4. UI and API updates to give control over custom states
-5. Rebooting transactional systems
-   - Automatic reboot during bootstrap via UI
-6. Fixes to service.enabled / service.disabled
-7. Out of scope: Salt Formulas, Multiple OS states in DB
+Linux Micro) in Uyuni.

 # Detailed design
 [design]: #detailed-design

 ## Uyuni does not use `transactional_update` executor anymore
 The smallest unit Salt can handle is the SLS file.
 To control which SLS files are applied in a transaction or not, Uyuni stops relying on the `transactional_update` executor.
 Instead, Uyuni either calls `state.apply $list_of_sls_files` or `transactional_update.apply $list_of_sls_files`.

 All internal states that interact with the live system are applied with `state.apply.` Internal states that change the operating system, e.g. by installing packages, are applied with `transactional_update.apply`.
 Today, many of our SLS files combine installing packages and making use of them directly.
 That does not work on transactional systems, those SLS files need to be split.

-At a later time, users are given the choice for their custom states on a per-SLS basis.
-Since that requires quite a bit of work on the database schema, UI and API, we go for an all-or-nothing approach first.
-We add a new config value:
+Custom states give users a lot of flexibility managing their systems, which makes it hard for Uyuni to know how to apply these states.
+To give some control to the user, we add a new config value:
 `java.salt_custom_states_use_transactional_update = True`.
-This value defaults to the same behaviour as today, in order to allow for backwards-compatibility for existing SLS files.
+This config value controls whether `transactional_update.apply` is used for all custom states applied from the Java backend.
+The default is `true`, which is the same behaviour as today, to keep backwards-compatibility with existing SLS files.

 ### Internal States Filesystem Structure
 Up to now, we bundle prerequisites (e.g. package installations) with the main part in SLS files.
 Since that does not work on transactional, we're now using the following structure:

 ``` text
 hardware/